In Collaboration with: Rossa Kim, Mandy Li

 We propose the simple, intuitive Customer relationship management(CRM) dashboard to effectively manage the customer as well as the core businesses.

 Management can grasp the pace of play in each hole to provide better on-course experience.
 With RFID wristbands and GPS enabled Golf carts, the team can now view the time that players are spending in each hole in real-time and manage the staff more efficiently.
-If they want to see the information in detail, they can click the line and it will show the pace of play by each cart.

 The system estimates the prospective customers by number of appointments and help management to plan and organize the appropriate service ahead.
 Further information regarding the traffic can be found in analytics section, which provides overall analytics for sales and revenue.
 For each event and service, management can have a holistic view by recent activities feature, which provides the real-time updates on how other teams such as restaurant or maintenance team are keeping up with their tasks.